microsud/Gut-microbiota-Celiac-disease/README.md

 ## Gut-microbiota-Celiac-disease

-This repository will host the codes from our Celiac disease and gut microbiota study.
+This repository will host the codes from our gut microbiota study in Celiac disease.
 The data will be added soon...